 When you choose us, you and your family will benefit from:

-Read more about the Donald and Rosemary Tendick, Sr., Clinic for Advanced Heart Failure Therapies.
+Read more about the Tendick Center for Advanced Heart Failure Therapies.

 The most common cause of heart failure is coronary artery disease (CAD).
 In this condition, arteries that supply blood to the heart become clogged or blocked with a hard buildup called plaque.